 Our second day on Orkney began bright and early.
 A hint of blue sky through a dusty skylight and we jumped out of bed with gazelle like agility.
 Despite our depressing surroundings I felt happy at the prospect of spending a day outdoors, exploring under blue skies.
-(Here’s a reminder of day one in case you missed it).
+(Here’s a reminder of day one it).

 I showered, managing to precariously balance the shower-head on a broken wall fixing.
 Anything to avoid lying in the bath next to the half-empty jar of damp baths salts, and the dregs of someone else’s bottle of Radox.

 Mr G went off to shower as I made breakfast.
 No sooner had he hit the shower than a string of expletives emanated from the bathroom.
-Had I forgotten to mention that the shower-head wasn’t fixed to the wall?
-He emerged minutes later clutching his beloved (and dripping wet) Harris Tweed wash-bag and his equally wet outfit for the day.
-Apparently the shower-head wasn’t fixed to the wall and had come loose, thrashing about like an unattended fire hose, soaking everything within a 4 foot radius – who knew!
+I’d failed to mention the shower-head wasn’t fixed to the wall securely?
+He emerged from the bathroom clutching his beloved (and dripping wet) Harris Tweed wash-bag and his soaking wet outfit for the day.
+The shower-head had come loose and thrashed about like an unattended fire hose, soaking everything within a 4 foot radius.

 Escaping the spiders